-Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Photo
+Camille Kostek Rocks Tropical Blue Bikini On A Beach In New Instagram Video

 This is it. @si_swimsuit @mj_day thank you for this incredible opportunity.
 I'm beyond myself to announce that this is my audition tape for the #SIswimsearch 2018???? anyone who knows me knows that being apart of @si_swimsuit has been a teenage dream.
 My heart is beating out of my chest as I post this.
 Wooooooooooo!!!!????#SISwimsearch ???? @insta_slam ???? @torimcconkey

-As The New York Post reports, Rob “Gronk” Gronkowski has shown that he supports his girlfriend’s new career.
+As the New York Post reports, Rob “Gronk” Gronkowski has shown that he supports his girlfriend’s new career.
 The Patriots tight end gave Kostek a virtual high five in the comments of an Instagram photo of her walking the runway at Miami Swim Week.

-In her caption, she wrote about the discouragement she faced in the lead up to that moment, to which Gronkowski commented: “O baby, I would be considered a super plus size if I modeled and I’m damn sexy… own it, embrace it, be different, respect all types and just do you baby!!”
+In her caption, she wrote about the discouragement she faced in the lead up to that moment, to which Gronkowski commented, “O baby, I would be considered a super plus size if I modeled and I’m damn sexy… own it, embrace it, be different, respect all types and just do you baby!!”

 Kostek simply replied, “@gronk love you.”